-Demand avoidance in PDA - pathological demand avoidance is all-encompassing and has some unique aspects:
+Demand avoidance in PDA - pathological demand avoidance is anxiety-driven and allencompassing and has some unique aspects:

 - many everyday demands are avoided simply because they are demands.
-Some people explain that it's the expectation (from someone else or yourself) which leads to a feeling of lack of control, then anxiety increases, and panic can set in; - this avoidance can also apply to pleasurable or preferred activities that the individual is highly motivated to do, which can be confusing to those around them; - there can be an 'irrational quality' to the avoidance for instance, a seemingly dramatic reaction to a tiny request, or the feeling of hunger inexplicably stopping someone from being able to eat; - the avoidance can vary, depending on an individual's capacity for demands at the time, their level of anxiety, their overall health/well-being or the environment (people, places and things).
+Some people explain that it's the expectation (from someone else or yourself) which leads to a feeling of lack of control, then anxiety increases, and panic can set in; - this avoidance can also apply to pleasurable or preferred activities that the individual is highly motivated to do, which can be confusing to those around them; - there can be an 'irrational quality' to the avoidance for instance, a seemingly dramatic reaction to a tiny request, or the feeling of hunger inexplicably stopping someone from being able to eat; - the avoidance can vary, depending on an individual's capacity for demands at the time, their level of anxiety, their overall health/well-being or the environment (people, places and things); - there can be a cumulative effect of demands, including direct, indirect and internal demands.
+Examples of indirect and internal demands can be found on the PDA society website: What is PDA?
+PDA Society